Vertalo/tezos/docs/009/consensus.rst

 - :math:`t' \geq t + delay(p,e)`, where :math:`t` is the timestamp of the
   previous block

-Emmy :superscript:`+` abstractly
+Emmy+ abstractly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We refer to someone trying to reach consensus by the generic notion of
 participant.
-Emmy :superscript:`+` can be described in an abstract manner as
+Emmy+ can be described in an abstract manner as
 follows:

 - A participant continuously observes blocks and endorsements.